bduggan/raku-webservice-nominatim/README.md

 debug
 -----

-Optionally send send debug => 1 in search requests.
+Optionally send debug => 1 in search requests.
 Responses will be HTML.

 dedupe
 ------